ForestFormer3D: A Unified Framework for End-to-End Segmentation of Forest LiDAR 3D Point Clouds: Method

 \subsection{Training}

 \textbf{One-to-many association.} Our method explicitly selects instance query points during the query point selection step, meaning their spatial positions are inherently determined by the selection process.
 Since these queries are pre-aligned with tree instances at selection time, each predicted tree instance mask can be directly associated with its corresponding ground truth (GT) instance, eliminating the need for an additional matching step.
 In contrast, most existing methods~\cite{Kolodiazhnyi2024OneFormer3D,Kuhn1955The,Schult2023Mask3d} require optimization-based matching to establish correspondences between predicted masks and GT instances.
-Inspired by one-to-many assignment strategies~\cite{Zong2023DETRs}, we calculate score and mask losses for all predicted masks, leading to more precise mask and score predictions.
+Inspired by one-to-many assignment strategies~\cite{Zong2023DETRs}, we calculate score and mask losses for all predicted masks.

 In previous one-to-one matching setups~\cite{Kolodiazhnyi2024OneFormer3D,Kuhn1955The,Schult2023Mask3d}, the goal is to ensure that each GT instance mask matches with only one optimal predicted mask, enforcing distinct relationships among queries or masks and suppressing redundant masks.
 However, we observe that one-to-one matching, as in OneFormer3D, often produces numerous false positives during inference, leading to lower final precision for individual tree segmentation and still requiring an additional matrix-NMS (non-maximum suppression) step to remove duplicate masks~\cite{Kolodiazhnyi2024OneFormer3D}.